basking2/sdsai-dsp/README.md

 These are desired features, but are not on any roadmap yet.

+- Add filtering
+  - Moving average filter to reduce noise.
+  - Low pass
+  - High pass
+- Add amplitude normalization
+- Add decimation?
 - Binary input and output streams.
 These would send 8 bit bytes over Bpsk.
-- Add filtering
-- Add amplitude normalization
-- Add downsampling
-- Reconsider detection logic if system is not robust after filtering, amp normalization, and down sampling.